Macweese/3C/cli/ccc/README.md

 - Command not found:
 	- Run `pipx ensurepath` then restart your shell; reinstall via `pipx install .`
+- Run `doctor` for health check
+	- Use `--show-env` to inspect env vars
+	- Use `--check-network` to perform check api connection
 - 400/403/429/499 from GraphQL:
 	- Set `LEETCODE_SESSION` and `LEETCODE_CSRF` from your browser session
 	- Re-run with `--debug` to see HTTP statuses and retries